vigata/kfs-merge/docs/MERGE_STRATEGIES_GUIDE.md

 ### 8. mergeByKey

 **Description**: Merges arrays of objects by matching them on a specified key field.
-Objects with matching keys are deep merged; objects unique to A or B are included in the result.
+By default, matching items are **replaced** (A’s item fully replaces B’s).
+Objects unique to A or B are included in the result.
+Set `replaceOnMatch: false` if you want deep-merge semantics instead.

 **When to Use**:
 - Arrays of configuration objects with unique identifiers